creatissimo/otto-market-api/docs/Api/ShippingProfilesV1Api.md

 shippingProfilesV1GetShippingProfiles($authorization, $cursor): \OpenAPI\Client\Model\GetAllShippingProfilesResponseShippingProfilesV1
 ```

-get all shipping profiles from a partner
+Get all shipping profiles from a partner

 This GET API endpoint is to get all shipping profiles for a partner.
-Response is by default paginated with default page size of 200.
+Response is by default paginated with default page size of 300.

 ### Example